preesm/preesm.github.io/_docs/01-gitsetup.md

 Each of our repositories get two main branches (which are permanent):

 *   The **master** branches are dedicated to contain the clean and stable code and are modified only by releases of new versions of our softwares ; you should **NOT** commit or push to the master branch of a repository and you should **NOT** merge into a master branch.
-Push to masters are blocked for all except members of preesm/admins.
+Push to master are blocked for all except members of preesm/admins.
 *   The **develop** branches are the integration branches where new features are merged and tested ; they contain the latest version of the code.
-Push to masters are blocked for all except members of preesm/admins.
+Push to develop are blocked for all except members of preesm/admins.

 As a contributor of the PREESM and/or Graphiti projects, we ask you to follow the following wokflow when developing: